cisprague/Astro.IQ/docs/_posts/2017-03-16-Using-Ballistic-Guesses.md

 pop.push_back(zguess)
 ```

-The *decision vector* is the evolved through the *gradient based* optimizer until an error tolerance is satisfied, both with respect to the *boundary conditions* and *dynamic constraints*.
+The *decision vector* is then evolved through the *gradient based* optimiser until an error tolerance is satisfied, both with respect to the *boundary conditions* (i.e. arriving at the *target state*) and *dynamic constraints* (i.e. abiding to the equations of motions).

 ```python
 # Evolve the individual with SLSQP